Ade-web/Ade-web/README.md

 # 💫 About Me:
-I'm currently working on building functional web application that a user friendly
+I'm currently working on building functional web application that are user friendly

 ## 🌐 Socials: